-Look, cooking a big (likely really expensive) steak to perfection can be tricky.
-You can sweat it out wondering whether the interior will be that desired medium-rare or if you've bungled a $50 piece of meat.
-Or you can make it stress-free by slowing things down, and initially cook it through at a low temperature, then sear it to perfection.
+Cooking a big, beautiful and likely really expensive steak to perfection can be tricky.
+You can sweat it out wondering whether the interior will be that highly sought-after medium-rare or if you've just ruined $50 piece of beef.
+The (better) alternative is that will make it stress-free is simply by slowing things down, and initially cook it through at a low temperature, then sear it to perfection.

 I first learned to cook steak by watching chefs in a French restaurant.
 The technique they used was the complete opposite (or reverse) of what we're talking about in this recipe.
-They would sear a beautiful steak in a carbon steel skillet over extremely high heat, flip it and then into the oven it would go.
-Finally finishing with butter and herbs.
+They would sear a beautiful steak in a carbon steel skillet over extremely high heat, flip it and then right into the oven it would go until it was to temp.
+Then they would finish it with butter and herbs.
 This method works!
 And it's actually pretty fast (and what you need in a fast-paced restaurant).
-However, reversing that process is even more magical and relies less on experience and perfect timing.
+However, reversing that process is even more magical and relies less on perfect timing.

 Your favorite steakhouse has been reverse searing for years.
-Reverse searing was developed in the early 2000s, as a sort of "redneck sous vide," as a way to get the even cooking temps of a sous vide device without the expense.
+Reverse searing was developed in the early 2000s, as a sort of sous vide hack, to get the even cooking temps of a sous vide device without the extra expensive equipment.

 When you don't have an immersion circulator to utilize the sous vide method, just reverse sear your beautiful steak.
 Even with the ability to sous vide, there are definitely some great advantages to the reverse sear.

-- The steak comes out of the oven dryer than with the sous vide steak method.
-This means you will get a better crusty sear in a shorter amount of time, and a juicier steak overall.
+- The steak comes out of the oven dryer than with the sous vide method, so you will get a better crusty sear in a shorter amount of time, which adds amazing flavor.

-- Way harder to mess up — because of the low temp oven.
+- It's way hard to mess up — because of the low temp oven.
 It won't overcook as quickly as it will in a hot oven, so expert timing isn't needed.

-- More flavor development during the slow cook and the slow cook also means more tender.
+- More flavor development during the slow cook and the slow cook also means the fat melts and becomes more tender.